laminlabs/lamin-blog/docs/scportrait.md

 ---

 Spatial transcriptomics measures RNA abundance and spatial localization in tissue and is routinely complemented by fluorescence microscopy imaging.
-Here, we show how to extract single-cell images from these data by segmenting tissue slides with the Python-based scPortrait toolkit.
+Here, we show how to extract single-cell images from this data by segmenting tissue slides with the Python-based scPortrait toolkit.
 We then embed the single-cell images with a neural network to identify cells with distinct morphologies and intracellular protein distributions.
-Mapping the image-derived representation onto transcriptomic space reveals distinct transcriptomic subpopulations.
+We further characterize these cells by mapping the expression of individual genes on the embedding, finding a subpopulation that expresses the collagen gene _COL5A1_.

 We study a publicly available [Xenium dataset](https://lamin.ai/scportrait/examples/artifact/maZ6xBiJ48hYVMc9) from an ovarian cancer patient.
 This dataset includes more than 120 million transcripts from more than 400,000 cells, along with fluorescence images showing staining of multiple cellular structures and proteins, including the cell membrane and nucleus.

-We will extract and analyze single-cell images from this dataset using the Python-based toolkit scPortrait[^scportrait].
-Our workflow consists of:
+We will extract and analyze single-cell images from this dataset using scPortrait.[^scportrait] Our workflow consists of:

-1. Loading Xenium data as a SpatialData[^spatialdata] object
+1. Loading the Xenium dataset as a SpatialData[^spatialdata] object
 2. Loading the immunohistochemistry images into scPortrait
 3. Using the cytosol segmentation provided as part of the dataset to extract single-cell images with scPortrait
 4. Deriving single-cell image features with the convolutional neural network ConvNeXt[^convnext] pretrained on natural images